lion-agi/lion-core/README.md

 Lion-Core is a lightweight yet powerful Python library designed to serve as a foundational framework for machine learning, artificial intelligence, workflow automation, scientific computing, and advanced data management.
 With a focus on simplicity and extensibility, Lion-Core aims to provide a robust toolkit for complex computational tasks while maintaining a minimal dependency footprint.

+**Note: Lion-Core is currently in alpha testing.
+Expect frequent updates and potential API changes.**

 ## 🌟 Highlights

 - **Minimal Dependencies**: Built with only `Pydantic` as a dependency, ensuring a lightweight and easily maintainable codebase.